Japan denies currency manipulation, rebuts Trump's forex rhetoric

 TOKYO, Feb.
 1, Kyodo

-Japan's top currency diplomat denied Wednesday that Tokyo has been manipulating the foreign exchange market, rejecting U.S. President Donald Trump's accusation that Japan has sought to devalue the yen against the dollar.
+Japan denied Wednesday U.S. President Donald Trump's accusation that Tokyo has been seeking to devalue the yen, saying that it is not manipulating the foreign exchange market.

-"Foreign exchange rates are led by the markets.
-We are not manipulating them," Masatsugu Asakawa, vice finance minister for international affairs, told reporters.
+Trump's remarks left Japanese authorities on guard against speculative yen-buying, prompting them to stress that the Bank of Japan's monetary policy is not aimed at devaluing the yen but rather pulling the economy out of chronic deflation.

-"I don't quite understand what (Trump) actually meant," Asakawa said, noting that it has been a long time since Japan last intervened in currency markets.
+"It's not true at all," Chief Cabinet Secretary Yoshihide Suga said of the new president's criticism.
+"Stability in currencies is important and we will continue to monitor carefully developments in the currency market."

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.